tjeastmond/hey-coffee/README.md

-# Hey.coffee
+# Hey-coffee

-**These docs are a work in progress**
+**These docs are very much a work in progress.
+As this software is still in its early stages, there will occasionally be a few things re-thought and refactored.
+Thanks for dealing with my bad behavior.**

-This is a simple flatfile blog tool.
+Hey-coffee is a simple flatfile blog tool.
 Write your posts with markdown, and publish via the commandline.

-Just to be clear, this blog tool isn't for you if you need a CMS with more features then you'll ever know about.
-There is no web based interface.
-Hey.coffee generates flat HTML files, and then rsyncs those files to your web server.

-Generated files are placed in the **site/** folder.
-Anything you place there, including additional folders and files, will be sent up to your server.
+You place your post files in the posts directory, and anything static like CSS or JavaScript into the public/ directory.
+When the build command is called, these things happen:

+* The site folder is cleared
+* The contents of the public folder are rsync'd over to the site folder
+* All posts and pages are rendered to HTML
+* The index page is generated
+* Archive and tag pages are generated

+Simple!
+This workflow is great for me, as a developer I'm comfortable at the terminal.
+Hopefully you'll like it too.

+### Requirements

+Hey.coffee is written entirely in CoffeeScript.
+Requirments are few:

+- Node.js
+- CoffeeScript installed globally (npm install -g coffee-script)

+You will need a webserver somewhere for Hey-coffee to post your generated website to.
+That host should allow you access to rsync.

 ## Installing